 Section 1.
-Management agrees not to discriminate on the basis of race, color, religion, sex, national origin, age, disability, reprisal (for prior participation in an EEO activity or having opposed discrimination), political affiliation, sexual orientation, marital status, parental status, or genetic information.
+Management agrees not to discriminate on the basis of race, color, religion, sex, (including pregnancy and gender identity), national origin, age, (as defined by the Age Discrimination in Employment Act of 1967, as amended), disability, reprisal (for prior participation in an EEO activity or having opposed discrimination), political affiliation, sexual orientation, labor organization affiliation or non-affiliation, marital status, parental status, genetic information (including family medical history), other non-merit based factor, or any other protected class covered by law, rule, or regulation.
 Management and the Union agree to cooperate in supporting equal opportunity for all employees.